 Byte Histogram in Python 3

-Published: November 30, 2015
+Published: November 30, 2015, updated: January 17, 2025

 Reading the file

 This is one of the biggest changes in Python 3, compared to Python 2.
-The way byte strings and unicode strings are being handled can be a challenge when porting code from Python 2 to 3, but makes things a lot easier once it’s done.
-Bytestrings, which are either of type bytes or bytearray in Python 3, have a different intent than UTF-8 strings, which are of type str.
-While bytestrings are, as their name says, for handling binary data, such as executables, serialized files and more, UTF-8 strings are for handling natural languages.
-This could be an HTML template using German with lots of umlauts, or a regular expression looking through texts written in Japanese.
+The way the two handle byte strings and unicode can be a challenge when porting code from Python 2 to 3.
+Yet, it makes things a lot easier once you’re done porting.
+Byte strings, which are either of type bytes or bytearray in Python 3, have a different intent than UTF-8 strings, which are of type str.

 Note also that byte-wise access